Intro to Rock Climbing and Via Ferrata in Spain

 This trip has been rated as Moderate

-This is an action-packed trip, so you'll need to be happy being out for the majority of the day, either at the crag for climbing or on the via ferratas.
+This is an action-packed trip, so you'll need to be fit and happy being out for the majority of the day, either at the crag for climbing or on the via ferratas.
 This trip will test your endurance and physical strength, as you'll be working your upper and lower body throughout.
 You'll also need a good head for heights.
-Whilst climbing experience is not necessary, it is advisable that you give indoor rock climbing a try beforehand or perhaps spend a day at your local bouldering centre.
+Whilst climbing experience is not necessary, it is advisable that you give indoor rock climbing a try beforehand.
 Doing some upper body conditioning in the run-up to this trip will help ensure that you are in good shape to tackle the climbing involved.
 An introductory training and safety briefing will be provided for the climbing, so this trip is suitable for first-timers as well as those with a bit of climbing experience who are seeking to improve.
 You'll be doing single-pitch climbs at the crag, with routes tailored to your specific ability and experience level.

 Please be aware that the itinerary is changeable and can vary from what is published on the trip page.
-The exact location and duration of each activity will be determined by the guide, and will be chosen based on the particular make up of a group i.e. the physical condition and ability of participants.
+The exact location and duration of each activity will be determined by the guide, based on the particular physical condition and ability of your specific group.

 What if i need to skip an activity?